peteroupc/peteroupc.github.io/random.md

 **This document covers:**

 - Statistical and cryptographic RNGs, as well as recommendations on their use and properties.
-- A discussion on when an application that needs numbers that "seem" random SHOULD specify their own "seed" (the initial state that the numbers are based on).
+- A discussion on when an application that needs numbers that "seem" random ought to specify their own "seed" (the initial state that the numbers are based on).
 - Nondeterministic sources, entropy, and seed generation.
 - An explanation of how to implement RNGs in programming code, including APIs that help in doing so.
 - Issues on shuffling with an RNG.